-I’m currently using their Start up plan, but once I hit more than 10k views in this site, I’ll have to upgrade.
+I’m currently using their Startup plan, but once I hit more than 10k views on this site, I’ll have to upgrade.
 In the meantime, I’m super happy with my current plan.

 - Why Do You Want to Be a Content Creator and Start a Blog?

 - The Mindset You Need to Be a Successful Blogger & The Cost of Setting Up Your Dream Lifestyle